chris-tela/chris-tela/README.md

 ## 🚀 Projects

 I’m currently building a [**Pokémon Nuzlocke Tracker**](https://github.com/chris-tela/nuzlocke-tracker), a tool that helps users track their progress in Nuzlocke runs.
-It features clean datasets for all main Pokémon games and supports offline database saving for a seamless experience.
+It features clean datasets for all main Pokémon games and will eventually support offline database saving for gameplay anywhere.

 Some of my other favorite projects include:
 - [**Credit Card Fraud Detector**](https://github.com/chris-tela/creditcard-fraud) – a machine learning model designed to identify fraudulent transactions.